gridshadow/gdexport/README.md

 ## Motivation

-When writing a GDExtension in C++, see
-[Godot Tutorial](https://docs.godotengine.org/en/stable/tutorials/scripting/cpp/gdextension_cpp_example.html),
-it is necessary to write boilerplate code to export the classes, members, methods, and signals.
-As most of this is purely repeating the C++ signatures, it should be possible to auto-generate most of this.
-Since C++17, [attributes](https://en.cppreference.com/w/cpp/language/attributes.html) from unknown namespaces should be ignored by compilers, and therefore, it should be possible to use write a tool which parses custom attributes (with the `godot` namespace) to automatically generate the code.
+When writing a GDExtension in <nobr>C++</nobr>, see [Godot Tutorial](https://docs.godotengine.org/en/stable/tutorials/scripting/cpp/gdextension_cpp_example.html), it is necessary to write boilerplate code to export the classes, members, methods, and signals.
+As most of this is purely repeating the <nobr>C++</nobr> signatures, it should be possible to auto-generate most of this.
+Since <nobr>C++17</nobr>, [attributes](https://en.cppreference.com/w/cpp/language/attributes.html) from unknown namespaces should be ignored by compilers, and therefore, it should be possible to write a tool which parses custom attributes (with the `godot` namespace) to automatically generate the code.

-Rather than write a complete parser for C++ to handle the attributes, the idea was to use clang to generate the [Abstract Syntax Tree (AST)](https://clang.llvm.org/docs/IntroductionToTheClangAST.html);
+Rather than write a complete parser for <nobr>C++</nobr> to handle the attributes, the idea was to use clang to generate the [Abstract Syntax Tree (AST)](https://clang.llvm.org/docs/IntroductionToTheClangAST.html);
 notably, using the [Clang Python Bindings](https://libclang.readthedocs.io/en/latest/) to integrate into the extension's SCons build.
 However, this doesn't expose the unknown, custom attributes.
 In order to make clang support custom attributes its necessary to do one of two things:

-  - Custom a few source files of clang and build a custom executable
+  - Customise a few source files of clang and build a custom clang executable
   - Write a [Clang plugin](https://clang.llvm.org/docs/ClangPlugins.html) to handle the custom attributes.

 Using the second option was best, and now the custom tool could be integrated into the plugin.
 This however, now means that a clang executable is required (rather than just the python bindings and the underlying library), and the execution is fairly complicated.
 Therefore, a python wrapper